 Patients follow their own personalized AAP and when symptoms are moderate to severe, patients will then contact their physician.
 Although this plan is set up with the patient's personal physician, it is very subjective.
 This in turn causes delays between the onset of the symptoms and detection.
-There are no current devices which continuously monitor asthma symptoms.
+Although there is a need for it, there are no current devices which continuously monitor asthma symptoms.
 There is a device that is very similar to this design, Hexoskin^{TM,[3]}, which measures different parameters utilizing breathing rate sensors; however, it is used to analyze athletes in high performance environments.
 This device will differ from HexoskinTM, as it will only focus on individuals with asthma.
 Furthermore, with the software that will be implemented in this application, the only pertinent output information is the detection of asthma symptoms.